 And it gives you the chance to fill in the answer they’re looking for.

-As a sidenote: before you decide on a keyword, make sure the search traffic potential is there.
+Before you decide on a keyword, make sure the search traffic potential is there.

-Here’s a total giveaway, I’ve purposely targeted the keyword ‘How to Get Your Blog Noticed‘ in this blog post.
+For example.
+I’ve purposely targeted the keyword ‘How to Get Your Blog Noticed‘ in this blog post.

 Because most bloggers, especially rookies, will struggle for traffic.